City Council: General Information

 3. Appeals Appearing on Action Calendar.

-Appeals from decisions of the Zoning Adjustment Board, Landmarks Preservation Commission, Planning Commission and other City commissions appear on the “Action” section of the Council Agenda.
+Appeals from decisions of the Landmarks Preservation Commission, Planning Commission and other City commissions appear on the “Action” section of the Council Agenda.
 Council determines whether to affirm the action of the commission, set a public hearing, or remand the matter to the commission.
+(For appeals from decisions of the Zoning Adjustments Board, please see the section on Public Hearings below.)
+Appeals of proposed special assessment liens shall also appear on the "Action" section of the Council Agenda.

 Time shall be provided for public comment for persons representing both sides of the action/appeal and each side will be allocated seven minutes to present their comments on the appeal.
 Where the appellant is not the applicant, the appellants collectively shall have seven minutes to comment and the applicant shall have seven minutes to comment.
 Where the appellant is the applicant, the applicant/appellant shall have seven minutes to comment and the persons supporting the action of the board or commission on appeal shall have seven minutes to comment.
+In the case of an appeal of proposed special assessment lien, the appellant shall have seven minutes to comment.
 After the conclusion of the seven-minute comment periods, members of the public may comment on the appeal.

 Comments from members of the public regarding appeals shall be limited to one minute per speaker.
 Any person that addressed the Council during one of the seven-minute periods may not speak again during the public comment period on the appeal.
 Speakers may yield their time to one other speaker, however, no speaker shall have more than two minutes.